satyajeetkrjha/satyajeetkrjha/README.md

 ### Hi there 👋

-I am pursuing MS ,Computer Engineering(2021 -2023 May) from Syracuse University ,New York .Prior to this ,I have been a software developer for three years .
-I am an engineer at heart with a solid understanding of algorithms and data structures .I am also an active competitive coder and here is the link to profile .
+I am pursuing MS, in Computer Engineering(2021 -2023 May) from Syracuse University,New York.
+Before this, I have been a software developer for three years.
+I am an engineer at heart with a solid understanding of algorithms and data structures.
+I am also an active competitive coder and here is the profile link.
 <ul>https://leetcode.com/satyajeet_jha/ </ul>
 My area of interest include